Denis Naughten: Political career

 Naughten was elected at a by-election to Seanad Éireann in 1997, to the seat vacant since the death of his father.
 Following, the 1997 general election, he was elected to Dáil Éireann as a Fine Gael TD for the Longford–Roscommon constituency and was re-elected at the 2002 general election.
 He was also a member of Roscommon County Council and the Western Health Board from January 1997 to October 2003.

 Within his first few weeks in the Dáil, he became Fine Gael Spokesperson on Youth Affairs, School Transport and Adult Education.
 Between 2000 and 2001, he served as Spokesperson on Enterprise, Trade and Employment.
 Naughten declined to stand in the party's leadership election in 2002, having at first indicated an interest in standing.
 He was later appointed Spokesperson on Transport.
 He was Spokesperson on Agriculture from 2004 to 2007.

 He was re-elected at the 2007 general election for the new constituency of Roscommon–South Leitrim.
 He was Spokesperson on Immigration and Integration from 2007 to 2010.
 In June 2010, he supported Richard Bruton's leadership challenge to Enda Kenny.
 Following Kenny's victory in a motion of confidence, Naughten was not re-appointed to the front bench.
 In October 2010, he was appointed Deputy Spokesperson on Health, with special responsibility for Primary Care and Disability.

 He was re-elected at the 2011 general election.
 He voted against the government's decision to close the Roscommon County Hospital emergency department on 6 July 2011.
 He lost the Fine Gael party whip the following day.
 On 13 September 2013, he and six other expellees formed the Reform Alliance, described as a "loose alliance" rather than a political party.
 He was re-elected for Roscommon–Galway at the 2016 general election.

 Naughten was appointed as Minister for Communications, Climate Action and Environment in Taoiseach Enda Kenny's Fine Gael/Independent minority government after two months of negotiation following the 2016 general election.
 He later resigned from this post on 11 October 2018, following controversy surrounding a series of meetings he attended with the leading bidder for his department's National Broadband Plan that occurred during the project's procurement process.
-He was replaced by Richard Bruton.
+He was succeeded by Richard Bruton.

 He stood for election for Ceann Comhairle at the first sitting of the 33rd Dáil on 20 February 2020, but was defeated by Seán Ó Fearghaíl.
-Naughten was subsequently appointed by Leo Varadkar as the Leas-Cheann Comhairle on an acting basis due to a deferred election caused by the COVID-19 pandemic.
+Naughten was subsequently named by Leo Varadkar as Leas-Cheann Comhairle on an acting basis due to a deferred election caused by the COVID-19 pandemic.

-On 13 February 2023, he announced that he would not be contesting the next general election.
+On 13 February 2023, he announced that he would not contest the next general election.